csc413f16/p1a-alexbautista1/README.md

 Name:Alex Bautista

-Compilation and Run Successful: NO
+Compilation and Run Successful: NO    compilation: successfull

 Unit Test Run Successfully: NO
 ****configuring Git and Github with Android studio went ok.
+The programs compiled successfully.
 Problem is when running the emulator, there is a message saying that "vt-x is disabled in the BIOS," also because of this, intelHAMX was not installed or not working.
-****Trying to solve this problem, my BIOS setup menu is not showing anything for vitual software.
-Continuing on the hunt for a solution.
+****Trying to solve this problem, my BIOS setup menu is not showing any option for vitual software.
+Continuing on the hunt for a solution before the next project.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM